 Gmail

-I recommend Gmail primarily because it's designed to work with a huge number of software platforms and therefore sign in with your google email account is easy and smooth.
-In addition to that, its great features and suite of tools that come with such as sheets, docs and drive enable your team to work collaboratively sharing key assets.
+I recommend Gmail primarily because it's designed to work with a huge number of software platforms, and therefore, signing in with your Google email account is easy and smooth.
+In addition, its great features and suite of tools, such as sheets, docs and drive, enable your team to work collaboratively, sharing key assets.

-Gmail also enables you to save and download your documents in formats that Microsoft offer so it's multifunctional and multi-capable.
-I also like that the mobile apps come with a work security feature enabling you to keep your work communications secure and you can wipe the handset remotely if you lose it.
+Gmail also allows you to save and download your documents in formats that Microsoft offers, so it's multifunctional and multi-capable.
+I also like that the mobile apps come with a work security feature enabling you to keep your work communications secure, and you can wipe the handset remotely if you lose it.
 Perfect for security-conscious organisations.

 Hubspot CRM

-But let's look under the hood, why am I choosing this over any of the others I have listed in the other content on sales tools I have produced?
+But look under the hood.
+Why am I choosing this over any of the others I have listed in the other content on sales tools I have produced?

-- A meeting booking link and integration to your Gmail calendar
+• A meeting booking link and integration into your Gmail calendar

-- Live chat, a great tool for those who want all their prospect and customer activity tracked to one record of truth
+• Live chat is an excellent tool for those who want all their prospect and customer activity tracked to one record of truth.

-- Sales email templates which you can use in your Gmail to reduce the manual production of emails.
-Simply save the emails you most use as templates and insert them in one click before finally customising and sending them on.
+• Sales email templates, which you can use in your Gmail to reduce the manual production of emails.
+Save the emails you most use as templates and insert them in one click before finally customising and sending them on.

-This is just for sales, we aren’t even talking about its impact on marketing and customer success teams so YES this is my number one CRM recommendation.
-Couple this with HubSpot's marketing hub and sales hubs and you are ready to rock and roll.
+This is just for sales; we aren’t even talking about its impact on marketing and customer success teams, so YES, this is my number one CRM recommendation.
+Couple this with HubSpot's marketing and sales hubs, you are ready to rock and roll.

 Website and website conversion tools

-I’m guessing you’re thinking that the website isn’t for sales it’s for marketing purposes?
-Whilst I do agree, today’s sales rep has to be marketing savvy and working closely with his or her lead gen team to ensure what they produce is supporting your goals.
+I’m guessing you think the website isn’t for sales; it’s for marketing purposes.
+While I agree, today’s sales rep must be marketing savvy and work closely with their lead gen team to ensure their produce supports your goals.
 You can’t see the relationship as a “them and us” situation.

-The rejections you face, the myths you hear, the successes that are shared with you all help to get the website as a vital hub and connection between the two teams.
+The rejections you face, the myths you hear, and the successes shared with you all help make the website a vital hub and connection between the two teams.
 Read on and discover what I consider to be the optimal synergy for success.

 Hubspot CMS

 I’m sticking with the HubSpot theme here.
-We also work with WordPress, but the HubSpot CMS is definitely more powerful than its free counterpart and doesn’t have plugins, which means no chance of plugin related issues occurring.
+We also work with WordPress, but the HubSpot CMS is more powerful than its free counterpart and doesn’t have plugins, so there is no chance of plugin-related issues.

 Ensuring that your target sales accounts receive personalised messages for customised landing pages to support the sales initiatives draws marketing and sales to one ambition.
-By working with your marketing team, your hot leads and high value accounts become easier to acquire.
+Working with your marketing team makes acquiring hot leads and high-value accounts easier.

-Did you also know that you can install your HubSpot CRM forms into HubSpot's CMS webpages easily too?
+Did you also know that you can easily install your HubSpot CRM forms into HubSpot's CMS web pages?

 Leadfeeder

-I really like Leadfeeder.
+I like Leadfeeder.
 Have you had any experience with Lead Forensics?
 It’s a piece of software that tracks what companies have been on your website and lets you know what they do.
-It’s different to HubSpot's data which can sometimes give you the internet service provider and not the company.
+It’s different from HubSpot's data, which can sometimes give you the internet service provider, not the company.

 But if you have had Lead Forensics, Leadfeeder provides the same service but is a fraction of the monthly cost, 75% more cost-effective than its competitor.

 Leadfeeder also has a native HubSpot CMS integration so that you can tag companies that visit the website back to open deals, create new deals and help with your prospecting activities.
-By having this level of clarity any sales rep can optimise their sales focus to companies showing interest based on their real-time behaviour.
+With this clarity, any sales rep can optimise their sales focus to companies showing interest based on their real-time behaviour.
 Think tracking pricing, product and service pages.

-Just set up your notifications and on a daily or weekly basis you can see companies by size, location, industry and more that tie into both an ABM strategy and a standard sales strategy.
+Just set up your notifications, and on a daily or weekly basis, you can see companies by size, location, industry and more that tie into an ABM strategy and a standard sales strategy.

 Drift

 I love Drift as much as I love HubSpot.
-This platform is a dream for people like myself who love both marketing and sales as it sits on the crossroad between the two departments perfectly.
+This platform is a dream for people like myself who love marketing and sales, as it perfectly sits at the crossroads between the two departments.

 Drift is a live chat/chatbot solution for company websites and landing pages.
-But my number one reason for liking it so much is because it enables sales reps direct access to prospects on the website.
+But my number one reason for liking it is because it enables sales reps to have direct access to prospects on the website.

-For me, there is an element of making it really easy for your website visitors to connect directly to sales, especially if they are in a buying mindset.
-Sometimes as marketers we focus too much on qualification and not enough on sales and vice versa from sales to marketing.
-But there is so much content discussing forms as bottlenecks on websites, forcing visitors to retreat without sharing and Drift stops this.
+For me, there is an element of making it easy for your website visitors to connect directly to sales, especially if they are in a buying mindset.
+Sometimes, as marketers, we focus too much on qualification and not enough on sales and vice versa, from sales to marketing.
+But there is so much content discussing forms as website bottlenecks, forcing visitors to retreat without sharing, and Drift stops this.

-By setting up qualification chat conversations on product, service and pricing pages and having these conversations route directly to sales teams or individual sales reps you give more scope to have hot leads than by reacting to forms completed on landing pages which just push a potential buyer onto another website.
+By setting up qualification chat conversations on product, service and pricing pages and having these conversations route directly to sales teams or individual sales reps, you give more scope to have hot leads than by reacting to forms completed on landing pages, which push a potential buyer onto another website.

 Lead nurturing tools

-The lead nurturing process in any b2b sales process is hugely important as marketing are effectively setting lead scoring to deliver a marketing qualified lead to sales.
+The lead nurturing process in any b2b sales process is hugely important as marketing effectively sets lead scoring to deliver a marketing-qualified lead to sales.

 SO GET INVOLVED.

-Sorry to shout but it frustrates me when sales reps don’t see marketing as an integral factor in the sales qualification process.
-If under the inbound marketing strategy you are looking for X number of touchpoints before an opportunity becomes sales-ready, you need to be part of that discussion.
+Sorry to shout.
+It frustrates me when sales reps don’t see marketing as an integral factor in the sales qualification process.
+You must be part of that discussion if you are looking for X number of touchpoints before an opportunity becomes sales-ready under the inbound marketing strategy.

 Enter HubSpot’s marketing professional or enterprise platform, and yes, it kicks butt at the enterprise level now too!